Redawt/f4-frost-guide/lochecker.md

 If you need help, visit the FROST Discord Server.
 **Keep in mind that armor and weapon mods always need a patch for FROST!**
 The load order checker is not smart enough to check if you use a weapon/armor mod without a patch or not.
-Do not use automatically generated bashed patches together with FROST or Fallout 4 in general, they will fuck things up badly.
+Do not use automatically generated bashed patches together with FROST or Fallout 4 in general, the chance is high that they mess up leveled lists or other things.

 #### **Put the content of your load order here!**{: .hili}